 - Q. Do you think that this is possible?
 Draw a kingdom of any shape and look for a possible solution satisfying the King's wish.
-Compare solutions designed by your classmates. - Q. Compare Tasks 1A, 1B and 1C.
+Compare solutions designed by your classmates. - Q. Is there any difference between Tasks 1A, 1B and 1C, apart from the number of children?.
 Could you draw maps for all the three?
-If not, which task were you unable to draw a map for?
+If not, why was there a difference in the result?
 Discuss with your group members.